 Temperature: Warm tropical temperatures above 70 °F (21 °C).
 They cannot survive frost.

 Soil: Most cactus potting mixes should work fine, ideally a well-draining mix with some organic material.

 Fertilizer: Feed with a balanced, diluted fertilizer like a 20-20-20 mixed into their water during the growing season to help them develop.

 Notably, Melocactus like to be fairly packed in, so keep them in a fairly small container that slightly constricts their roots.
-Repotting them at the beginning of the growing season is a good idea until they form cephalium, and the body stops growing.
-They should be repotted like other cacti, by lifting the root ball out all at once, cleaning it gently, and replacing it.
+Repotting them at the beginning of the growing season is a good idea until they form cephalium and the body stops growing.
+They should be repotted like other cacti by lifting the root ball out all at once, cleaning it gently, and replacing it.
 Make sure not to replant in too large a container to avoid damaging the plant.

 Melocactus are somewhat finicky cacti with unusual requirements.
-They should not be allowed to completely dry out, even in winter, and they can suffer from soil composition, drainage, water level, sun, and more difficult control factors.
-For that reason, these plants are best for growers who already have had some success cultivating cacti.
+They should not be allowed to completely dry out even in winter, and they can suffer from soil composition, drainage, water level, sun, and more difficult control factors.
+For that reason, these plants are best for growers who have already had some success cultivating cacti.
 Establish a balance with good aeration matched by ample water, good soil matched by good drainage, and these cacti should continue to grow.
 If they are grown successfully, their unusual tops make them among the more beautiful of desert cacti.